theresamaier/2022ws_do_tm/Blog_content.md

 After the Kick-off, **check-ins** are conducted on a bi-weekly basis.
 Towards the end, the **retroperspective** and **review** takes place.
 By reflecting and comparing the actual goal realization, the entire work process can be improved for the next OKR cycle and open to.dos can be taken into the drafting of the upcoming cycle.
 Andrew Grove developed the new OKR framework in the 1970s (Book recommendation: [*“High Output Management”*](https://www.thalia.de/shop/home/artikeldetails/A1003138903)).
 OKRs at Google: In 1999, John Doerr introduces OKRS to the founders at Google.
 He is also the author of the later famous bestseller: [*"Measure What Matters"*](https://www.whatmatters.com).
 Since 2000 Google has been using OKRs and growing exponentially.
 OKRs at Google are part of the culture, DNA and of the language that you use at Google --> sehr verankert.
 For a deepdive have a look on this video: [How Google sets goals OKRs](https://www.youtube.com/watch?v=mJB83EZtAjc).
+The success of the OKR method has also encouraged investment in tools to simplify and manage OKRs.
+For example, Google itself uses several OKR tools such as Google Sites, Wikis, and Google Spreadsheets.
+While the formulation and measurement of goals takes place in Google Docs and Sheets for many teams, Google has also developed its own measures, such as the customizable tool to evaluate OKRs.
 Nowadays thousands of companies successfully implemented OKRs: Scout 24, ProSieben, amazon, zalando, Red Bull, Edeka, Burda, N26, Siemens.
 **Example of an OKR from SpaceX:** Strategic level: O: "We have due built first sustainable city on Mars"; KR for Mars mission goal: "We raised 2.5 billion euros for our first unit of wle space travel." . - Project level: I: We launched a crowdfunding campaign on Kickstarter.

 ### <span style="color:red">**E**</span>xperimentation
 This refers to the testing of assumptions and constant experimentation with controlled risks.
 This allows processes to be adapted to the rapidly changing external factors and huge anjd quick learnings.
 You may already be familiar with this from the start-up environment, such as the [lean startup methodology](https://www.universitylabpartners.org/blog/what-is-lean-startup-methodology).
 It involves a continuous loop of  (ideas) building, (code) measuring, (data) learning and thus a continuous improvement process, as proposed by Kaizen.
 Also the prototyping (Eric Ries) in which a Mininmum-Viable Product is built on which then the iteration loops start is to be emphasized in this context.
 In general, this enables faster time to a product launch.
 Thus, experimentation can help maximize value creation in different ways.

+Wer der Meinung ist, dass solche Initiativen von Unternehmen ine unzureichende Kapitalrendite aufweisen  wird auf dauer hinter diesen bleiben.
+Denn um dauerhaft am Markt überleben zu können benötigt es eben Forschung zur entwicklung bahnbrechende Technologien.

 ### <span style="color:red">**A**</span>utonomy
 Autonomy was describes by Ismail as self-organizing, multi-disciplinary teams operating with decentralized authority.In ExOs employees should be encouraged to start new projects, so long as they fit the company’s MTP.
 Thereby, Autonomy is becoming a prerequisite for permissionless innovation.